Rob-Mundy/Rock-paper-scissors-lizard-spock/README.md

 + The website has been tested in Chrome's DevTools.
 I can confirm it is responsive, performs well, and functions on standard screen sizes down to the "Mobile S - 320px" setting.

-+ The navigation section, header, headings, and subheadings are all easily legible and easy to understand.
++ The navigation section, header, main game area, and score tally are all easily legible and easy to understand.

 + I have tested the [README.md](https://rob-mundy.github.io/Rock-paper-scissors-lizard-spock/README.md) file with the [MD Reader](https://chrome.google.com/webstore/detail/md-reader/medapdbncneneejhbgcjceippjlfkmkg) extension for Chrome.